 Traumatic Brain Injury (TBI)

 Traumatic brain injury can be caused by explosions, artillery, IEDs and blows to the head.
-Being thrown from a military vehicle and other types of vehicle accidents on and off base may also cause TBI.
+Being thrown from a military vehicle on or off base may also cause TBI.
 Slip-and-fall accidents on active duty or at home while serving in the military are frequent causes of TBI.

 Trauma caused by a physical blow to the head or a penetrating head injury may disrupt the normal function of the brain.
 A blow to the body that causes the head to move rapidly back and forth can bounce the brain off the skull, resulting in TBI.
 In addition, exposure to chemicals, fuels and toxins can cause brain damage.

 Unfortunately, TBI is often difficult to diagnose because the symptoms may not present until weeks or months after the trauma that caused the injury.
 If your TBI falls into this category, you may need a lawyer’s assistance to prove that your injury has a service connection.